How to Deal with Altitude Sickness on High Treks

 Portable Oxygen Bottles

 Available at many high-altitude trekking destinations.
-Know how to operate the device before your trek.
+Know how to operate the device before your trek—not during a crisis.

 Continuous Flow vs. Pulse-Dose